top of page

 5 Most Popular SaaS Pricing Models (with examples)

-There are over a dozen ways to price your SaaS product, but most companies follow a handful of popular pricing models.
-Here are five popular SaaS pricing models to help you to single out which model is best for your business.
+There are many ways to price your SaaS product, but most companies use a few tried-and-tested models.
+Let’s explore five popular pricing models to see which is best suited for your business.

 1. The usage-based pricing model

-One such platform is Twilio, an SMS platform that charges a base rate of $0.0075 for each text message sent.
+An example is Twilio, a platform that charges $0.0075 per text message sent.

 usage based saas pricing models